webteractive/expressionengine-env/README.md

 **`ENV`** - the current environment of your ExpressionEngine install.
 The value should be `local` for local development to enable LiveReload.
 Defaults to `production`.

 **`ERROR_VISIBILITY`** - determines who can see PHP/MySQL errors when they occur.
 Defaults to `1`.
 [See](https://docs.expressionengine.com/latest/general/system-configuration-overrides.html#debug) for more details on this config key.

+## Assets Bundling
+A `webpack.mix.js` is provided to get your started right away on bundling your assets.
+If you are familiar on how Laravel Mix works then this is no sweat to you!
+If this is your first encounter with Laravel Mix, visit https://laravel-mix.com/ for more details on how it works.

+The `assets` directory should house all your source assets.
+But if you like adventures then fire away, put it anywhere you like!
+Just remember, put your bundles inside the `public` directory.
+See the sample entry in the `webpack.mix.js` file for more details.

+To start bundling, run `npm run dev` to quick compile assets in development mode.
+To watch for changes, run `npm run watch`.
+Whenever `npm run watch` is fired, LiveReload is also enabled so your browser should be reloaded once a change in your assets is detected (after compilation).
+Run `npm run prod` to compile for production.

+A `Makefile` is also provided that houses some shortcut commands if your OS (Linux and macOS) supports it.
+Run `make dev` to start the development right, this will trigger `npm run watch`.
+Run `make prod` to compile for production.